hegza/black-scholes-example-standalone/README.md

 - `cargo check` should emit errors in the order shown below.
 We'll be fixing them one-by-one, you can verify progress by seeing that the top-most error has changed to the one in the next step.
 When in doubt, run `cargo check`!

 1. error[E0425]: cannot find value `si` in this scope
     * We have not provided a replacement mapping for scipy.
-We need to replace the scipy functionality with a custom implementation own.
+We need to replace the scipy functionality with a custom implementation of our own.
 We'll use the `statrs` library for a cumulative distribution function.
     * Add to the top of the file in "src/black_scholes.rs":
         `use statrs::distribution::{Normal, Univariate};`
     * Then replace the 4 instances of: